Mick Wall: Career

-His book Paranoid: Black Days With Sabbath & Other Horror Stories (1999) is a semi-fictionalised account of his substance-abusing days in the 1980s working with some of the biggest rock stars in the world.
-In 2008, he wrote a biography of Led Zeppelin entitled When Giants Walked the Earth.
+His book Paranoid: Black Days With Sabbath & Other Horror Stories (1999) is a semi-fictionalised account of his substance-abusing days in the 1980s, working with some of the biggest rock stars in the world.
+In 2008, he wrote a biography of Led Zeppelin, entitled When Giants Walked the Earth.

-Wall was also the author of a blog on his official website, consisting of a compendium of domestic affairs and anecdotes from his past (2006-2014).
+Wall was also the author of a blog on his official website, consisting of a compendium of domestic affairs and anecdotes from his past (2006–2014).
 He deleted his website in 2020.
 "I was sooo bored with it and nobody looks at websites anymore anyway," he said.
-Instead he now has his Official Facebook page, his personal Facebook page, the Dead Rock Stars FB page and his twitter account.
+Instead, he has his official Facebook page, his personal Facebook page, the Dead Rock Stars Facebook page and his Twitter/X account.
 He also co-hosted a podcast called "Dead Rock Stars" with fellow writer Joel McIver, which ran for 23 episodes in 2018.
 In June 2018, The Guardian named "Dead Rock Stars" their podcast of the week.
 In 2020, Wall teamed up with podcast network, NoFilter Media, to launch "Getcha Rocks Off" podcast.
 His book, Two Riders Were Approaching: The Life & Death of Jimi Hendrix (Trapeze) is his most controversial, opening as it does on the first page an imagined account of the murder of Hendrix.
 The book is written in a novelistic style which Classic Rock said "does for Hendrix what James Ellroy did for the story of JF Kennedy, another murdered rock star."